Nonperturbative correlation functions from homotopy algebras: New formula for correlation functions

 We also define the operator ${\bf P}$ for a general element of $\mathcal{H}_1$ which is not necessarily a solution to the equation of motion.
 Then the equations of motion can be written in terms of ${\bf P}$ as

 with

 where ${\bf \Phi}$ is the coderivation associated with ${\Phi}$.

 Practically, the formula of the form~\eqref{tilde-formula} is convenient.
-Conceptually, however, the formula of the form~\eqref{ast-formula} is important, which will lead us to a formula which does not involve the division of the action into the free part and the interaction part in the next subsection.
+Conceptually, however, the formula of the form~\eqref{ast-formula} is important, and this form will lead us to a formula which does not involve the division of the action into the free part and the interaction part in the next subsection.